Sen. Ted Cruz Wears 'Come and Take It' Mask to Biden's Inauguration

 Cruz’s “Come and Take It” mask came as Biden assumed office amid promises to secure universal background checks, and an “assault weapons” / “high capacity” magazine ban that would prohibit the future manufacture and sale of both.

-Biden also proposed gun controls that would bring existing, privately-owned AR-15s, AK-47s, and similar guns, under the purview of the National Firearms Act, which could result in a tax of $200 on each such rifle and each such magazine.
+Biden also proposed gun controls that would bring existing, privately-owned AR-15s, AK-47s, and similar guns under the purview of the National Firearms Act, which could result in a tax of $200 on each such rifle and each such magazine.

 AWR Hawkins is an award-winning Second Amendment columnist for Breitbart News and the writer/curator of Down Range with AWR Hawkins, a weekly newsletter focused on all things Second Amendment, also for Breitbart News.
 He is the political analyst for Armed American Radio.
 Follow him on Twitter: @AWRHawkins.
 Reach him at awrhawkins@breitbart.com.
 You can sign up to get Down Range at breitbart.com/downrange.